 Outstanding Mechanical Engineer Awards

 Every year, the School of Mechanical Engineering at Purdue University recognizes alumni who have demonstrated excellence in industry, academia, governmental service, or other endeavors related to mechanical engineering.
 Honorees have shown outstanding character and leadership and have accomplished great things.
-Since 1991, 285 alumni have been honored with the prestigious Outstanding Mechanical Engineer Award.
+Since 1991, 320 of our alumni have been honored with the prestigious Outstanding Mechanical Engineer Award.